Sorio5/appsinf-test/config/config.md

 This option sets the MongoDB URL to use when connecting to the database.
 It should have the format of `mongodb://user:password@host:port/options`.
 Default is `mongodb://localhost:27017/`.
 - `SECRET`
 This option sets the server sessions secret.
 The secret is generated automagically at config creation though the server.
 Default is `null`.
+- `SALT`
+This option sets the password salt.
+It is generated automagically at config creation through the server. **Be careful when changing this as this will invalidate current passwords**.
+Default is `null`.